inancdericioglu/inancdericioglu.github.io/_posts/2018-4-21-Selected_Projects.md

 **Linear Discriminant Analysis**

 In the image above, you can see an example of data separation done with linear discriminant analysis (LDA), which is a supervised learning model.
 The original data features included several different types of collected, sensor data; acceleration, heat flux, body temperature, and so on.
 In this case, LDA was trained on some training data and used as a feature reduction technique, which squashed the original features into 2D space while trying to maintain the greatest possible separation between classes.
 We decomposed the data into two new LDA components (linear combinations of the original features), and could then visualize these class groupings in space.
-You can see separation between sleeping and other activity classes, but watching TV gets obscured.
+You can see the separation between sleeping and other activity classes, but watching TV gets obscured.

 We did get the best performance using supervised algorithms, but this project did get me thinking about how unsupervised approaches might be improved.